-If you want to use the Property Sheet method, see p.62 "NetWare 3.x, 4.x, 5/5.1-Advanced Settings".
+If you want to use the Property Sheet method, see p.54 "NetWare 3.x - Advanced Settings" or p.60 "NetWare 4.x, 5/5.1 - Advanced Settings".

-- This section assumes that NetWare is functional and that the necessary environment for NetWare Print Services is available.

-- If you configure the Network Interface Board in a NetWare environment using the NIB Setup Tool, you should install the client software released from Novell in the following cases.

-- Windows 95/98/Me in NDS mode configuration

-- Windows NT 4.0 in NDS mode configuration

-- Windows NT 4.0 in Bindery mode configuration

-- Windows 2000 in NDS mode configuration

-- Windows 2000 in Bindery mode configuration

-1 Log on to the Netware file server or the NDS tree as an administrator or administrator equivalent.
+- □ This section assumes that NetWare is functional and that the necessary environment for NetWare Print Services is available. - □ If you configure the Network Interface Board in a NetWare environment using the NIB Setup Tool, you should install the client software released from Novell in the following cases. - Windows 95/98/Me in NDS mode configuration - Windows NT 4.0 in NDS mode configuration - Windows NT 4.0 in Bindery mode configuration - Windows 2000 in NDS mode configuration - Windows 2000 in Bindery mode configuration - 1 Log on to the Netware file server or the NDS tree as an Admin or Admin equivalent.